Ilse von Randow: Work

+Von Randow had a good relationship with the Auckland Art Gallery, weaving curtains and upholstery fabric for the gallery and teaching summer schools.
 Von Randow's major public work was a set of curtains commissioned for the Auckland City Art Gallery in December 1957.
 Completed in 1958, the curtains were the largest piece of handweaving created in New Zealand at that date.
+They took four months to weave and including eight separate strips which were sewn together to reveal a large-scale abstract design featuring triange, diamond, and zig-zag shapes.
 The curtains are now held in the collection of the Auckland Museum.

 Von Randow collaborated with Colin McCahon to create, Woven Kauri, a kauri that hung at the entrance to the Auckland Art Gallery, but was lost in the 1960s after a renovation.

+By the mid-1960s, the weaving community because increasingly interested in creating a 'New Zealand style' and von Randow, feeling she had contributed all she could to the movement, moved to London without her loom.

 A retrospective of her work was held at the Auckland War Memorial Museum in 1998.
 She donated her workbooks and weaving samples from the length of her career to the museum.

+Despite planning to stay in England, von Randow returned to New Zealand in the 1990s to be closer to her family.
+She died in 1998 at age 97.

 In 2013, von Randow's curtains were the subject of a project at the Auckland Art Gallery by contemporary New Zealand artist Ruth Buchanan.